haxorof/ansible-role-docker-ce/README.md

 - One way to install and configure Docker CE across supported Linux distributions.
 - Support install of Docker SDK and Docker Compose.
 - Best effort support of installations of Docker plugins.
+- Best effort uninstall of Docker CE and related configuration
 - Do tweaks etc to avoid buggy or non-working configurations in some supported distributions.
 - Ease handling of setting up Docker according to Center of Internet Security (CIS) documentation.